Vatican II's Document on Religious Liberty in Light of the defined traditions of the Church

 “A branch of theology which has for its object the guidance of the clergy in the care of souls.
 It provides practical applications of the conclusions of moral theology to the problems of the pastor in preaching, directing souls, and administering the sacraments.”

-So, far from being an excuse for having false teachings in a General Council or anywhere else, we see that the term "pastoral" refers to the proper practical application of Church teachings for the care of souls.
+So, far from being an excuse for having false teachings in a General Council or anywhere else, we see that the term "pastoral" refers to the proper practical application of the Church teachings for the care of souls.

 The Baltimore Catechism addresses the infallibility of a General Ecumenical Council

-3. Baltimore Catechism No. 2 (1933) -- "Pope, Council, Infallibility"
+Baltimore Catechism No. 2 (1933) -- "Pope, Council, Infallibility"

 The very idea of a non-doctrinal ecumenical council of bishops under the guidance of the Pope (such as Vatican II was alleged to have been), is itself an erroneous concept.
 For, it is alien to the Church’s teaching regarding the infallibility and binding authority of general councils, as clearly stated on page 25 of The Baltimore Catechism #2 (1933), and memorized by Catholic grade-school students, for six decades: